cryptoalgebra/Algebra/docs/Contracts/Plugins/AlgebraBasePluginV1.md

 function initialize() external
 ```

-Initialize the plugin externally TODO
+Initialize the plugin externally

+*Developer note: This function allows to initialize the plugin if it was created after the pool was created*

 ### getSingleTimepoint